 During our travels in Israel and Finland I was still having pregnancy symptoms, but the level of physical demandingness wasn’t too high, so I made it through – even surviving a food poisoning in Jerusalem.
 But a day before our flights to Spain, where we were supposed to do the Camino Norte which is an over 800 km walk on the north coast, we started hesitating.
 Of course, we had consulted health care professionals on this and they had said that in my case, there would be no reason why not to walk, if I listened to my body and didn’t overdo it, rested well, ate enough (pasteurized and hygienically produced food) and drank a lot of water.
 However, having done three weeks of the Camino Frances (another route of the Way of St James) I knew that even for a fit, non-pregnant person, the day stages of 20-30+ km were exhausting in the long term.
 Besides, the Camino Norte is even more demanding with longer stages without guest houses or other type of helpful infrastructure.
 So, instead of focusing on smart packing, we spent a fair share of the last day before the trip googling whether walking was a smart idea (don’t do the same) and finding out about alternative travel options.
 But then again, we prayed and concluded that we can at least give it a try.

 I was exactly four months pregnant when the journey started marking the beginning of a new era free from uncomfortable pregnancy symptoms.
-It was amazing how all the tiredness and nausea was suddenly gone.
+It was amazing how all the tiredness and nausea were suddenly gone.
 Anyhow, “health first” was the rule from the start, and on this trip hopping on a bus or a train was always our preference over taking unnecessary risks.
 In the end, we did this twice (apart from day 0 when we actually took a bus from Irun to San Sebastian to avoid the first planned day stage due to a number of reasons).
 Moreover, we took days off when needed or simply reduced the length of our day stages (which soon caused us to lag behind everybody with whom we’d initially begun the walk in San Sebastian).
 Besides, I was carrying a rather light backpack.

 We sought not to compete with anyone else but to make decisions based on what we thought was good for the little one.
 But as I tried to listen to my body, I often found it hard to discern whether the tiredness caused by walking was just fine or too much.
 In fact, given that it is my first time pregnant, I had no idea what ‘normal’ was supposed to feel like, and besides, walking for the whole day carrying a backpack (even a light one) wouldn’t feel normal for most of the people in any case.
 In this way, it was at times a great relief to be able to call the Finnish prenatal health care number or visit a local health centre, just to hear that my ‘symptoms’ (real or imagined) were not alarming and that I could continue the walk.